aregtech/areg-sdk/docs/wiki/mcrouter.md

 **To run as a service:**

 - **On Windows:**
-  - Run `mcrouter.service.install.bat`, ensure the correct `mcrouter` path, and restart the system.
+  - Run `mcrouter.service.install.bat`, ensure the correct `mcrouter` path, and restart the system if needed.
   - Alternatively, run `mcrouter.exe --install` in the Terminal or PowerShell.

 - **On Linux:**